Mabel Hackney

 Mabel Lucy Hackney (1872 – 29 May 1914) was a British actress and the wife of the dramatist and actor Laurence Irving and daughter-in-law of the actor Henry Irving in whose company she acted before she joined that of her husband.
-She died along with her husband in the RMS Empress of Ireland disaster in 1914.
+She died along with her husband in the Empress of Ireland disaster in 1914.

 Early career

-She was born in Swansea in Wales in 1872, the daughter of William Hackney (1842–1891) and Susan Lucy née Penrose (1848–after 1914).
+She was born in Swansea in Wales in 1872, the daughter of William Hackney (1842–1891) and Susan Lucy (née Penrose; 1848–after 1914).

 Hackney began her acting career as the understudy to Evelyn Millard at the St James's Theatre.
 Here she played Lady Clarice Raindean in The Masqueraders opposite George Alexander (1894); Amelia, Countess of Rassendyll in The Prisoner of Zenda (1896); and Blanche Oriel in Pinero's The Princess and the Butterfly (1897).
 She was Ottoline Mallinson in Lord and Lady Algy (1898) and Nelly Mostyn in Constancy at the Comedy Theatre (1898).

 The Lyceum and marriage

 Joining the Company of Henry Irving at the Lyceum Theatre in London she appeared in The Lyons Mail; was Virgilia in Coriolanus (1901); Nora Brewster in Arthur Conan Doyle's A Story of Waterloo (1901); Annette in The Bells (1901); and Nerissa in The Merchant of Venice (1901).
-In the Company she met her future husband, Laurence Irving.
+In the company, she met her future husband, Laurence Irving.
 She was in Irving's The London Lyceum Company during its 1901–02 tour of North America, among other roles playing Sarah Oldfield in the curtain-raiser Nance Oldfield opposite Ellen Terry on a bill which featured Irving as Mathias in The Bells.
 The Company also performed The Merchant of Venice during the tour.
 She played Pia dei Tolomei opposite Henry Irving in the title role in Dante at the Theatre Royal, Drury Lane (1903).

-Mabel Hackney married Laurence Irving in 1903: their children were Laurence Irving Brodribb (1903–1988) and Dorothy Elizabeth Irving Brodribb (1906–2003).
+Hackney married Laurence Irving in 1903.
+Their children were Laurence Irving Brodribb (1903–1988) and Dorothy Elizabeth Irving Brodribb (1906–2003).